PavanRangani/docs/docs/prd/tasks/task-instance.md

 - `Ready` action doesn't applicable for any of the task whose status is other than `Ready`.
 - When user change the status of task to ON Hold or NA, system will reset the due date of the task or sub-task.

-## Change the Priority of the task
+## Change the Priority of the task/sub-tasks
-- By default task is created with the Normal priority.
-Users can change a task's priority anytime.
+- By default task/sub-task is created with the Normal priority.
+Users can change a it's priority anytime.
-- For a done task, a user won't be able to change the priority.
+- For a done task/sub-task, a user won't be able to change the priority.

 ### UI Rule
 [Mockup](https://drive.google.com/drive/u/0/folders/15REKYy3f7UcHMi6Ocue_Cu2zR5M-EsN-)